dxa4481/clientHashing/README.md

 Then browse to http://localhost:3000/client.html

-Note: These demos leverage the [WebCryptoAPI](https://www.w3.org/TR/WebCryptoAPI/) and are very effecient on modern browsers.
+Note: These demos leverage the [WebCryptoAPI](https://www.w3.org/TR/WebCryptoAPI/) and are very efficient on modern browsers.
 They do not rely on *purely* Javascript hashing.

 ## What is secure password hashing?
 Secure password hashing is a specially crafted hash algorithm that's designed to slow an attacker down in the event of a hash leak.
 Here's a few examples of secure hashing functions